A to Z of MS

 Fingolimod is a disease modifying drug for relapsing remitting multiple sclerosis.
 It is also undergoing trials as a potential treatment for primary progressive MS.

-Fingolimod is licensed for people with rapidly evolving severe relapsing remitting MS (two or more relapses a year), and for people who continue to have relapses despite treatment with one of the beta interferon drugs.
+Fingolimod is licensed for people with rapidly evolving severe relapsing remitting MS (two or more relapses a year), and for people who continue to have relapses despite treatment with one of the beta interferon drugs or glatiramer acetate (Copaxone).
+Fingolimod can also be used by people switching from natalizumab (Tysabri) who are at high risk of developing PML.

 Relapsing remitting MS